I got my Witnet node running. What's next?¶

 Reputation is tricky

 Despite its name, the reputation metric that exists in the Witnet protocol is not as vital as reputation is in real life.
 The reputation score of a node gives a rough idea about its performance, but it is heavily influenced by randomness and luck.
 It is perfectly normal that the reputation score goes up and down over time, sometimes smoothly, sometimes more abruptly.
+Likewise, there is probably nothing wrong if your node shows 0 reputation points or is marked as "not active".
 Do not get too obsessed about it!

 Check ports and incoming connections¶